One morning, the birds were singing and the sun was shining, but I was troubled. It seemed like our leaders are failing most of us.

 - Leaders seem confident that they can abuse their power without suffering any consequences.
 Climate change, #MeToo, income and wealth inequality, structural racism, etc.

 - On a good day, every problem can be seen as a leadership opportunity.

 - If this is true, then we have a great leadership opportunity before us.
-It’s time to begin a global set of personal conversations to redesign leadership methods and models.
-Not just the how, but also the who, what and why of leadership.
+It’s time to begin a global set of personal conversations to redesign leadership models and methods.
+Not just the how, but also the who, the what and the why of leadership.